kishanpatel22/kernel_concepts/xv6/xv6-file-system/logging.md

 ### begin\_op

-* The function is called before any transaction with the actaul file system data.
+* The function is called before any transaction with the actual file system data.

     ```c
         // called at the start of each FS system call.
         void begin_op(void);
     ```

-* There is infinite loop, which handles conditions like, it the **logs are currently been commited** i.e. written out on the file sytem disk.
+* There is infinite loop, which handles conditions like, if the **logs are currently been commited** i.e. written out on the file sytem disk.
 Also if **there are many system calls for modifying data on disk**, in such cases it simply **makes the process sleep**.